How to celebrate Neighbour Day

 Say g’day and get to know your neighbours

 Make sure you have a few people to make introductions and give out name tags.
 Shy people will be grateful!
-Share what you know about Neighbour Day: how it was started, some of the places around the world involved.
+Some hosts provide a few crafty materials and have neighbours make their own nametag.
+It provides something practical and fun for guests to do on arrival and helps break any nervous tension.
+Share what you know about Neighbour Day: how it was started, some of the places around the world involved, and some good neighbourly stories.